mfrankz/palmer_penguins/README.md

 Body mass looks relatively normally distributed, so we will build linear regression models

-### 3. Let's consider three "demographic" variables: species, sex, and island of origin.
+### 3. Let's consider three variables that might be predictive of body mass: species, sex, and island of origin.
 I am going to create linear models with different possible combinations of these variables.
 ```
 #create models for model comparison
 m1<-lm(body_mass_g~species, data=penguins)